Title IX of the Education Amendments of 1972

 Under Title IX, anyone with supervisory responsibility is considered a responsible employee who must report sexual misconduct to the Title IX Coordinator.
 Responsible employees include faculty, administrators (deans), coaches, residence hall directors and RLAs, campus safety officers, human resources personnel, and any staff who supervise students or employees.

-Confidential resources who are not required to report misconduct are counselors, health care providers, ministers, sexual assault crisis centers, campus advocate and our designated faculty/staff confidential resources.
+Confidential resources are people who are not required to report misconduct.
+These resources for Lawrence are counselors, health care providers, ministers, sexual assault crisis centers, campus advocate and our designated faculty/staff confidential resources.

 Anyone who has experienced sexual assault is encouraged to speak with one of these sources as soon as possible.